nbrc/mss23-iptr/README.md

 ## Important Notes

 - The audio input is assumed to have a sample rate of 48000 Hz.
 If the input sample rate is different, the script will automatically resample it to 24000 Hz using the **resampy** library.
+If you are running with a different sample rate, please modify ```sampleRate``` in the ```realtime.py``` script.

 - The MLP model file **mss23_hyperas.h5** should be trained and saved separately using a compatible version of TensorFlow and Keras.
 The training code is not provided in this repository.